influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/spec.md

 2. Group filtered series keys into tag sets based on the GROUP BY dimensions.
 3. Enumerate each tag set and create a cursor and iterator for each series key.
 4. Merge iterators and return the merged result to the query executor.

+#### iterator type

+EXPLAIN ANALYZE supports the following iterator types:

+- `create_iterator` node represents work done by the local influxd instance --a complex composition of nested iterators combined and merged to produce the final query output.
+- (InfluxDB Enterprise only) `remote_iterator` node represents work done on remote machines.

+For more information about iterators, see [Understanding iterators](#understanding-iterators).

 #### cursor type